How to identify winter animal tracks

 Winter is one of the best times to look for signs of life in the countryside.
-Turn your gaze to the ground and you’ll spot evidence all around you, from the pronounced claw prints of a mink to the interdigital pad of a badger.
+Turn your gaze to the ground and you'll spot evidence all around you, from the pronounced claw prints of a mink and the webbed feet of a gull, to the interdigital pad of a badger.

 6-8.5cm long, 6cm wide